Divensky/design-to-code-frontend-checklist/README.md

 30. Proceed to **micro-layout** once satisfied with a macro-layout of your page or section.
 Before coding each micro-layout, analyze it as you did with macro-layouts.
 Implement a micro-layout in HTML and CSS.
 Choose HTML tags that best represent the content, use responsive design and the other principles given in this checklist.
 Preview your micro-layout in different browsers.

 31. Take care of any buttons or links.
 Style the `:hover`, `:focus`, `:focus-visible`, and `:active` states for these elements.
-Including an `outline-color` for `focus-visible` state.
+Include an `outline-color` for the `:focus-visible` state.
 Ensure that the styles provide good contrast in the preview.
 Further, ensure that the buttons are large enough to be pressed easily.
 The minimum recommended [touch target size](https://uxmovement.com/mobile/optimal-size-and-spacing-for-mobile-buttons) is 42px.

+## Part X. Final test

+32. Preview your completed section or page at different screen widths, zoom levels, and in different browsers.
+If your preview looks different than what you’d expect it to, use the browser’s Dev Tools to help spot the cause.
+You will soon see the page that displays the way you want to!

+***

+It may seem like a lot, but in reality, once you get familiar with it, this is easy.
+Just go step by step, and you will be rewarded with a beautiful, live page that you’ve created out of nothing!